EdwardP26/Screen-Capture-Dataset-tool/README.md

 ```
 ---
 ## Note:
   - You can modify the delay parameter in the generate_image_dataset function to control the interval between each screenshot.
-(Step)
+(Step 4)
   - Example: sleep = 2 (Screenshot every 2 seconds).